2024 Annual Outcomes Report

 “It’s a very confusing time of life.
 You need to talk to someone who can help you figure out what you want to do and where you want to go.
 And that’s what Andy and the Winning Futures program did for me.”

-Rei Struga is on his way to Wayne State University where he will study computer science.
+Rei Struga is in our Year 4 (continuing education) program and on his way to Wayne State University where he will study computer science.

 What are you going to do after you graduate from high school?
 For some students, this question triggers stress and anxiety.
 They either don’t know what they’re going to do, or they don’t have the knowledge and resources to make their vision become reality.
 For Rei Struga, recent graduate of Warren Mott High School, it was a little of both.
 Pictured is Rei (left) with his career mentor Andy Makar (right), director of Engagement Delivery at Salesforce.
 Read more!